Roland-Front-Back/account-ease/README.md

 ## 📝 License

+## License

-No License – All Rights Reserved
+**No License – All Rights Reserved**

 This repository and its contents are protected by copyright law.

-No part of this code may be reproduced, modified, or distributed without
+You may not copy, modify, distribute, or use any part of this code for any

-prior written consent from the author.
+purpose without explicit written permission from the author.

+© Roland Amoguis, 2025

 ---